Nyakuni992/sql_hospital_data_records_project/README.md

 ├── datasets/                           # Raw datasets used for the project (CSV) │
-├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Illustrates the various ETL techniques & processes used in the project
+├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Illustrates the various ETL techniques & processes used.
 │   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
 │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
 │   ├── data_flow.drawio                # Draw.io file for the data flow diagram